Fleckism/SecurityPlus/SecurityPlus/17 B Appropriate Data Sources for Incident Response.md

 ### Protocol Analyzer Output

 A [[SIEM]] will store details from [[sensors]] at different points on the network.
 Information captured from network packets can be aggregated and summarized to show overall protocol usage and endpoint activity.
 The contents of packets can also be recorded for analysis.
-Recording the full data of every packet—referred to as retrospective network analysis ([[[RNA]])—is too costly for most organizations.
+Recording the full data of every packet—referred to as retrospective network analysis ([[RNA]])—is too costly for most organizations.
 Typically, packet contents are only retained when indicators from the traffic are correlated as an event.
 The SIEM software will provide the ability to [[pivot from the event]] or alert summary to the underlying packets.
 Detailed analysis of the packet contents can help to reveal the tools used in an attack.
 It is also possible to extract binary files such as potential malware for analysis.

 ### Netflow/IPFIX

 A flow collector is a means of **recording metadata and statistics about network traffic rather than recording each frame**.
-Network traffic and flow data may come from a wide variety of [[sources (or probes)]], such as switches, routers, firewalls, web proxies, and so forth.
+Network traffic and flow data may come from a wide variety of #zFleck  [[sources]] (or probes), such as switches, routers, firewalls, web proxies, and so forth.
 Flow analysis tools can provide features such as:

 -   **Highlighting** of trends and patterns in traffic generated by particular applications, hosts, and ports.
 -   **Alerting** based on detection of anomalies, flow analysis patterns, or custom triggers.